mwittmann/as-em-search/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Added 'Booking Date' and 'Booking Status' to the results columns.
+* Added 'Booking Date', 'Booking Status', and 'Country' to the results columns.
 * Multisite compatibility: will search the current site only.
 * Limit results to first 100 records (sorted by most recent booking date first).
+* Added a simple help prompt and "no results" message.
 * Added standard WP formatting to results.

 = 1.0.0 =